giantswarm/gitops-template/docs/add_wc_environments.md

 We're assuming that all the clusters using this environments pattern should in many regards look the same across all the environments.
-Still, each environment layer introduces some key differences, like app version being deployed for `dev/staging/prod` environments or a specific IP range, certificate or ingresses config for data center related environments like `us-east-1/us-west-2`.
+Still, each environment layer introduces some key differences, like app version being deployed for `dev/staging/prod` environments or a specific IP range, availability zones, certificates or ingresses config for regions like `eu-central/us-west`.

 To create an environment template, you need to make a  directory in `environments` that describes the best the differentiating factor for that kind of environment, then you should create sub folder there for different possible values.
-For example, for multiple data centers, we recommend putting region specific configuration into `/bases/environments/regions` folder and under there create `ap-east-1`, `eu-central-1` and `us-west-2` folders.
+For example, for multiple regions, we recommend putting region specific configuration into `/bases/environments/regions` folder and under there create e.g. `eu_central`, `us_west` folders.

 Once your environment templates are ready, you can use them to create new clusters by placing cluster definitions in [/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters](